top of page

-Hosted by MiraCosta CSIT Faculty Steve Isachsen and Rick White, Still Human is an independent conversation series about technology that starts with people.
+Hosted by MiraCosta CSIT Faculty Steve Isachsen and Rick White, Still Human is an independent conversation series grounded in a simple idea: technology starts with people.

-Each episode brings together different educators, technologists, and industry leaders to reflect honestly on what’s changing, what’s unclear, and what still requires human care, intention, and responsibility.
-The views presented reflect the individual perspectives of the participants.
+Each episode brings together educators, technologists, and industry leaders to reflect on what’s changing, what’s uncertain, and how we navigate it.
+Themes include agency, intention, judgment, and connection.

 💡Episode 1: What Does It Mean to Be Still Human?